Aging & Long Term Care of Eastern Washington

 Volunteering at ALTCEW

+IN-PERSON.
 Chances are you know someone who has fallen or who is afraid of falling.
 A Matter of Balance: Managing Concerns About Falls is a proven program designed to help people manage concerns about falls and increase physical activity.
 Aging & Long Term Care of Eastern Washington is looking for volunteers to help provide this program.

 A Matter of Balance coaches need good communication and interpersonal skills, enthusiasm, dependability and a willingness to lead small groups of older adults.
 Coaches also need to be able to lead low- to moderate-level exercise.
 Pairs of trained coaches with the support of a master trainer lead A Matter of Balance classes.
 Coaches receive 8 hours of training and commit to two classes, which will require some individually-determined preparation time.

 Each A Matter of Balance class is conducted in 8 two-hour sessions and uses group discussion, problem-solving strategies, videos and gentle physical exercise.
 Older adults learn positive coping methods to reduce fear of falling and remain active and independent.

 For more information, including dates and times of upcoming sessions, please contact ALTCEW at firstname.lastname@example.org or (509) 458-2509 ext.
 217